discretize/discretize-guides/builds/engineer/power-amalgam/index.md

 <Divider text="Class Concept"/>

 <Specialization name="Engineer" text="Amalgam"/> has straightforward, flexible rotation.
 It uses blasts from <Skill name="Bombkit"/> proc <Item id="104800"/> and <Skill id="76642"/> to buff itself.
 Amalgam also has access to special morph skills rather than toolbelt skills.
 Select the best morph skills flexibly for each encounter, group or instability.
 With <Trait id="2387"/> those skills also provide alacrity and special party support.
 For the pure dps version, different grandmaster trait options exists.
-The major traits can be selected flexibly, as well.
+The master and even adept traits can be selected flexibly, as well.
 Ask on discord if you are unsure what to play.